Recently Viewed Topics

 Create a Plugin Rule

 Normally, to create a plugin rule for a user account, you must be logged in to Tenable.io using that account.
 However, administrators can impersonate a user account in order to create plugin rules for other users.

-You will use plugin rules to manipulate the severity levels of results from plugins, as well as to hide results from plugins.
+Use plugin rules to manipulate the severity levels of results from plugins, as well as to hide results from plugins.
 Rules can be applied to all hosts, or to a specific host.
-If the rule is intended to be a temporary measure, you can also provide an expiration date, after which the rule will no longer apply to scans.
+If the rule is intended to be a temporary measure, you can also provide an expiration date, after which the rule no longer applies to scans.

 Your organization may want to create a set of rules that dictate the behavior of certain plugins related to the scans you are performing as a part of your role in the organization, as well as to better account for your organization’s security posture and response plan.